12Starlight/career/git/git_revert.md

 ## **How it works**

 The `git revert` command is used for undoing changes to a repository's commit history.
 Other 'undo' commands like, `git checkout` and `git reset`, move the HEAD and branch ref pointers to a specified commit. `Git revert` also takes a specified commit, however, `git revert` does not move ref pointers to this commit.
 A revert operation will take the specified commit, inverse the changes from that commit, and create a new "revert commit".
-The ref pointers are then pdated to a point at the new revert commit making it the tip of the branch.
+The ref pointers are then updated to point at the new revert commit making it the tip of the branch.

 &nbsp;